MicrosoftDocs/customer-insights/ci-docs/data/connect-common-data-model.md

 - The Azure Data Lake Storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
 The data must be stored in a hierarchical folder format that defines the root folder and has subfolders for each table.
 The subfolders can have full data or incremental data folders.
 - To authenticate with a Microsoft Entra service principal, make sure it's configured in your tenant.
 For more information, see [Connect to an Azure Data Lake Storage account with a Microsoft Entra service principal](connect-service-principal.md).
-- To connect to storage protected by firewalls, [Set up managed identities](private-link.md).
+- To connect to storage protected by firewalls, [Set up Azure Private Links](private-link.md).
 - The Azure Data Lake Storage you want to connect and ingest data from has to be in the same Azure region as the Dynamics 365 Customer Insights environment and the subscriptions must be in the same tenant.
 Connections to a Common Data Model folder from a data lake in a different Azure region is not supported.
 To know the Azure region of the environment, go to **Settings** > **System** > **About** in Customer Insights - Data.
 - Data stored in online services may be stored in a different location than where data is processed or stored.
 By importing or connecting to data stored in online services, you agree that data can be transferred.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).
 - The Customer Insights - Data service principal must be in one of the following roles to access the storage account.
 For more information, see [Grant permissions to the service principal to access the storage account](connect-service-principal.md#grant-permissions-to-the-service-principal-to-access-the-storage-account).